-Day 2: Travel to Kili Peninsula, Nakahechi from Takijiri to Takahara
+Day 2: Travel to Kii Peninsula, Nakahechi from Takijiri to Takahara

-Travel south along the coast by train to Tanabe (about 3 hours), then transfer by local bus (about 40 minutes) to Takijiri, at the beginning of the Nakahechi and part of the network of ancient pilgrimage trails known as the Kumano Kodo, or Kumano Ancient Trail.
-Walk to the small hilltop village of Takahara, known as 'the village in the mist' as the valleys below are often filled with a scenic sea of clouds, where the overnight stay is a Japanese-style Ryokan built by local craftsmen, with rooms affording views over the surrounding mountains.
-Enjoy hot spring baths and the dinner tonight, made with organic locally-sourced ingredients.
+Walking @ 5km (2 hours) Travel south along the coast by train to Tanabe (about 3 hours), then transfer by local bus (about 40 minutes) to Takijiri, at the beginning of the Nakahechi and part of the network of ancient pilgrimage trails known as the Kumano Kodo, or Kumano Ancient Trail.
+Walk to the small hilltop village of Takahara, known as 'the village in the mist' as the valleys below are often filled with a scenic sea of clouds, where the overnight stay is a traditional Ryokan built by local craftsmen, with rooms affording views over the surrounding mountains.
+Enjoy hot spring baths and the dinner tonight, made with locally sourced organic ingredients.